In this blog post, learn how to leverage an automated Van Westendorp Pricing Model to inform your company's pricing strategy.

 Limitations of a Van Westendorp Price Sensitivity Meter

-It's worth bearing in mind that the range of acceptable prices in this type of pricing analysis is entirely from the point of view of the consumer.
-It's helpful to know what consumers will be prepared to pay, but this also needs to be balanced with your business costs and profit margin targets to make a well-informed decision on price.
+It's worth bearing in mind that the range of acceptable prices in this type of pricing analysis is entirely from a consumer's point of view.
+While helpful to know what consumers will be prepared to pay, many researchers pair this method with another pricing methodology, like a Conjoint analysis, to balance consumer preferences with business costs and profit margin targets.
+Together, these insights fuel a well-informed decision on price.

 Back to Table of Contents